The Drummonds of Colquhalzie

 Professor Colin Drummond of Edinburgh University (Baptised 11 Jun 1684 in Errol, Perthshire, Scotland – 02 November 1753 in Edinburgh, Midlothian, Scotland).

-Colin Drummond of Auchterarder
+Colin Drummond in Auchterarder

 The Testament Dative & Inventory of the deceased Coline Drummond in Borland Bog of Ouchterarder and the also deceased Janet Burnet his spouse, both in the parish of Ouchterarder and Commisariot of Dunblane, the time of their deceases which was in the month of ……………….
 Faithfully made and given up by Charles Drummond in Ouchterarder only Executor dative Decerned to the said efunct By Decret of the Commisary Panll.. of the said Commisariot as the same of the date of these present in itself more fully bears.